 A large room dedicated to Nazi Germany presents artifacts from that time period.
 This is the passport of a Jewish person in Germany in 1939.
 All German Jews had their passports stamped with a big red J.

 Portions of the museum are dedicated to the native peoples of Canada and North America.
 Americans are well aware how poorly our government treated Native Americans, but the Canadian government wasn’t much better.

 The Indigenous Perspectives exhibit on Level 2 is a great place to hear the story of several generations of First Nations peoples.
 The room has a 360-degree video screen with personal testimonials and video footage.

 Although these exhibits might make the Canadian Museum for Human Rights sound like a depressing place, it’s far from it.
 The genocide exhibits are some of the most powerful because of their historic importance.
 But there’s plenty of hopeful energy in the building as well.

 Various races, ethnic groups, genders, and sexual orientations each have their own sections detailing their struggles for equality and profiling some of the folks who are leading figures in their fights for justice.
 The Rights Today gallery on Level 5 is a great place to find optimism and confidence in the future as our society continues to evolve.

 Photos from the Museum

 Don’t forget to head to the highest level to take the glass elevator to the top of the Tower of Hope.
 It’s the equivalent of 23 stories tall and it offers views of the Winnipeg skyline and the surrounding area.

+Here’s an awesome photo on display in the museum.
 On Earth Day in 2005, one thousand Inuit formed a circle to call attention to how climate change has affected them.

 The museum’s staircase itself is an Instagrammable sight.